Konstantin Hierl: Nazi Party career

-During World War II, hundreds of RAD units were engaged in supplying frontline troops with food, ammunition, repairing damaged roads and constructing and repairing airstrips.
+During the war, hundreds of RAD units were engaged in supplying frontline troops with food, ammunition, repairing damaged roads and constructing and repairing airstrips.
 RAD units constructed coastal fortifications (many RAD men worked on the Atlantic Wall), laid minefields, manned fortifications, and even helped guard vital locations and POW camps.
 The role of the Reich Labor Service was not limited to combat support functions.
-Hundreds of RAD units received training as anti-aircraft units and were deployed as Flak batteries.
+Hundreds of RAD units received training as anti-aircraft specialists and were deployed to flak batteries.